docarray/docarray/README.md

   [0.3333333333333333, 0.6666666666666666, 0.7, 0.7272727272727273, 0.75]]
 ```

-Here the feature embedding is done by simple [feature hashing](https://en.wikipedia.org/wiki/Feature_hashing) and distance metric was measured by [Jaccard distance](https://en.wikipedia.org/wiki/Jaccard_index).
-I heard you got better embedding?
+Here the feature embedding is done by simple [feature hashing](https://en.wikipedia.org/wiki/Feature_hashing) and distance metric is [Jaccard distance](https://en.wikipedia.org/wiki/Jaccard_index).
+You got better embedding?
 Of course you do!
 Looking forward to seeing your results.

 ### A complete workflow of visual search